Sulfide Solid-State Batteries Gaining Traction

 Supply Chain Breakthroughs: Electrolyte Production Scaling Up

-Key upstream players are also making strides:
+Upstream players are also making strides:

-• Idemitsu Kosan : Investing over ¥21.3 billion (~$140M USD) to build 1,000 tons/year of lithium sulfide capacity by June 2027, supporting Toyota’s ASSB EV launch target (2027-2028).
+• Idemitsu Kosan : Investing over JPY 21.3 billion (~USD 140 million) to build a lithium sulfide production capacity of 1,000 tons per year by June 2027, supporting Toyota’s ASSB EV launch targets for 2027–2028.

-Key Observation: Startups’ “Low-to-High” Strategy
+Key Observation: A “Low-to-High” Market Entry Strategy

 Note: This article is adapted and summarized from publicly available reporting by Gaogong Lithium Battery (GGII).
 The original data and viewpoints belong to GGII.